Renia274/User-Management-API/README.md

       }
     ]

 Please note that the actual request and response formats may differ based on your implementation for this API.
-Also, all requests for endpoints ccan be done through PowerShell.
+Furthermore, all requests for endpoints ccan be done through PowerShell.

 ## Input Validation